python-acoustics/Sea/doc/reference.rst

 .. toctree::
     :maxdepth: 2

-This section is a reference of all available classes and functions in Sea.
+This section is a reference of all available classes and functions in FreeCAD-SEA.

 Gui